 If you’re conscious of your carb intake, try subbing your rice out with finely chopped cauliflower (a food processor achieves the best results here).

 For a vegetarian option, a tasty alternative to chicken is to stir-fry the broccoli and adding a handful of cashew nuts before stirring through the sauce.
 Feel free to add some more veggies for more flavour variety.
-Carrot is a safe option.
+A carrot is a safe option.

 Teriyaki sauce can contain quite a lot of sugar.
 Try mixing ¼ cup of light soy sauce with a teaspoon of honey for a lighter option.

-This is a great meal to customise depending on your time constraints and task for certain ingredients.
+This is a great meal to customise depending on your time constraints.
 It’s very hard to stuff this recipe up as it requires chopping and grating, and minimal actual cooking.

 Before you prepare the ingredients, get four or five containers ready to pack for the week ahead.

 A really basic, but still delicious, might include some chopped tomatoes and cucumbers, grated carrots and cheese, and canned beans of your own choosing (safe choices would be kidney or cannellini beans).
 Add a wedge of lemon or lime to bring the ingredients to life when you actually go to dig into your bowl, and you’re good to go.

 If you’re feeling a bit fancy and have half an hour to spare, bring your bowl to the next level by adding some cooked mincemeat with taco seasoning, brown rice, corn, avocado and some dried oregano (or your favourite herb).
 Your taste buds will sing your praises all week long.